Code-Institute-Submissions/interactive-frontend-4/README.md

 ### Second Milestone Project, Code Institute by Kervin Arias

 What's this all about?
 This is a game that uses zoombies as bombs or granades to kill giant birds which are attacking the planet.
-I've got my inspiration from this game https://github.com/syigzaw/Space-Shooter/blob/master/SpaceShooter.js
+I've got my inspiration from this game

 I came across a very useful library https://www.pixijs.com/ this is an open source available to make stunning graphics.
 Another useful source is https://developer.mozilla.org/en-US/docs/Games/Tutorials/2D_Breakout_game_pure_JavaScript which explains step by step how to get familiar with game development.

 ### Requirements of the game

 **What's the aim of the game?**
-To kill the mama-queen bird and her flock using the zoombies we have as pandemic on the planet.
+To kill a flock of cannibal deadbirds using the zoombies that we have as pandemic on the planet.

 **Game's Checklist**
 This are the things we need to have on the game:
 * A canvas where the game is played (2D)
 * Instructions how to play the game
-* Keys/arrows to navigate and shoot
+* Player and bullet
-* Game Score
+* Game Information Architecture

 ## Game Structure
+To understand the network tree structure, I based my game on this work: https://github.com/syigzaw/Space-Shooter/blob/master/SpaceShooter.js, after that

 The `#player` is able to shoot zombies to targets (birds).
 To control the action area I used `overflow: hidden;` on the body's CSS to make sure the action stays inside this game window or `#gameArea` in this case.

 ### Shooting
 To be able to shoot the zombies, I had to trigger an event on the "bullet" or `zombomb` in this case, to solve this, I decided to translate this `<div id="zombomb">` on Y coordinates and another `function` to call it back to the original position.
 This was achieved with `animate` and the call back function to reset the animation.

+### Collision as your weapon
+Now it's time to kill some birds, I understand that if I'm making the 2 components to collide for that we need to creat the 2D axils

 ### UX Design